Fargo VA Health Care System

 We continue to ask that you not bring any additional people to your outpatient medical appointments unless they're required to assist with your transportation or medical care.

 We are allowing walk-ins only for the designated walk-in clinic and for urgent and emergent issues.
 Individual departments and clinics in primary care and specialty medicine are not taking walk-ins.
-No matter the scenario, again, Veterans who are seeking medical care are highly encouraged to call before visiting (701-239-3700).
+Regardless of the scenario, Veterans who are seeking medical care are highly encouraged to call before visiting (701-239-3700).

 - Simply text the word ‘screen’ to 53079.